Monday, December 31, 2007

 Quirky technology that has its uses: wood iPods.

 Quirky technology that's not useful for anything except to build your character through extreme frustration: bicycle with a hinge in the middle.
 "You really have to steer it two ways!" said a perplexed guy after making a few wobbly laps on this bicycle.
 Many people fell trying to ride it.

-This peculiar latter is in a category that's worth a separate article: quirky / art cars.
+This peculiar item is in a category that's worth a separate article: quirky / art cars.
 And it will have a separate post!
 But first, some snarkiness.
-Coming up tomorrow. :-)
+Coming up tomorrow.

 Sunday, October 21, 2007

 Maker Faire is upon us!
 According to its website, it is a "two-day, family-friendly event that celebrates arts, crafts, engineering, science projects and the Do-It-Yourself (DIY) mindset".
 In my own words, I'll say only this: who needs Flipside when you have Maker Faire?
 It has a much higher concentration of quirky technology and art, it's in an air-conditioned building (part of it, anyway), and -- best of all -- there is no techno music!